smarie/python-pytest-harvest/docs/index.md

  - `'params'`the parameters used in this test (both in the test function AND the fixtures)
  - `'fixtures'` the saved fixture instances (not parameters) for this test.
 Here we see the saved fixtures and result bags, if any (see [below](#d-collecting-all-at-once) for a complete example)

-Note: if you need the synthesis to contain all tests of the *session* instead of just the current *module*, use fixtures `session_results_dct` instead.
+Note: if you need the synthesis to contain all tests of the *session* instead of just the current *module*, use fixture `session_results_dct` instead.

 **as a** `DataFrame`